Bilberry: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Studies have shown that bilberry extracts, rich in anthocyanosides, have beneficial effects on vision.
-In rats, these extracts protect against lens and retina alterations, surpassing the effectiveness of vitamin E. In humans, improved fundus and reduction in microaneurysms have been observed, as well as a significant increase in capillary resistance.
-Additionally, one study revealed a reduction in the progression of myopia due to regular bilberry consumption.
+In rats, these extracts protect against lens and retinal alterations, surpassing the effectiveness of vitamin E. In humans, an improvement in the fundus examination and a decrease in microaneurysms have been observed, as well as a significant increase in capillary resistance.
+In addition, one study revealed a reduction in the progression of myopia with regular bilberry consumption.
 These effects are attributed to the antioxidant and neuroprotective activities of anthocyanosides on retinal ganglion cells.
-A retrospective study also noted improvements in the visual field in patients with glaucoma after bilberry anthocyanin supplementation.
-However, the evidence regarding the effectiveness of bilberry on night vision remains mixed.
+A retrospective study also noted improvements in the visual field in patients with glaucoma after supplementation with bilberry anthocyanins.
+However, the evidence regarding the effectiveness of bilberry on night vision is still mixed.

 Usages associés